-XSquawkBox works with the VATSIM network.
+XSquawkBox works with the VATSIM network only.
 While it was initially used for IVAO, that organization has developed their own client and XSquawkBox is no longer used.

 How do I use voice-over-IP with XSquawkBox

-What ports do I have to open in my firewall to use VATSIM voice?
+What ports do I have to open in my firewall to use VATSIM?

 Can I use XSquawkBox’s voice-over-IP capabilities with networks other than VATSIM?